finalv2/cwp-decap-test/strategies/make-recruitment-materials-representative-of-your-community.md

 **Ask for pronouns and preferred names on your inquiry and application forms, and use them.** Make it normal for everyone to share pronouns when meeting potential families at orientation or training.
 You may need to use legal names for background checks, but otherwise use preferred names.

-**Make sure that inquiry and application forms work for households with single applicants and households with two or three applicants.** This supports multi-generational households.
+**Make sure that inquiry and application forms work for households with single applicants and households with 2 or 3 applicants.** This supports multi-generational households.

 **Prioritize hiring staff who reflect your community's demographics and languages.** This improves communication and helps families feel more comfortable throughout the process.